How Lighting Affects Paint Color and Why it Matters

 To understand how artificial lighting affects paint colors when it comes from a bulb instead of the sun, it helps to know some basic light bulb terminology.
 Color temperature, which is measured in Kelvins, rates color tones.
 Typically, household bulbs are rated from 2,700K to 5,000K.
 Lower temperatures (2,700K to 3,000K) indicate warmer tones, like those of typical incandescent bulbs.
 Higher temperatures bulbs emit cool tones.
 A 5,000K bulb is comparable to natural daylight.

 The CRI (color rendering index) is another means of rating bulbs.
 Bulbs typically rate from 50 to 100 on the index.
 A higher rating indicates that the bulb produces a more accurate representation of color when compared to natural light.

 Check the color temperature and CRI of your household bulbs to help determine how room lighting may affect your paint colors.
-(Learn more about choosing light bulbs from our colleagues at Mr. Electric®.)
-Typically, under bulbs with higher color temperatures, dark colors will look brighter and light colors may seem to appear washed out.
+Typically, under bulbs with higher color temperatures, dark colors will look brighter, and light colors may seem to appear washed out.
 Paint colors will be closer to their true representation under bulbs with the highest CRI ratings.